TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

      Another Cross Platform GPU Benchmarking Application.
 Way less known than the competitors, but it's still good enough, specially if you're low on time.
 Run "Official Offscreen Medium" to obtain results that are comparable cross-platform.
 This Benchmark App even offers the chance to make Custom Runs, unlike Mobile 3DMark.
+     This app will also ask you to download either ASTC or ETC2 Texture Compression.
+Use ASTC.
+Phones that don't support ASTC usually can't even run the Benchmark anyway.
+Anything newer than 2015 goes.

    * **Geekbench 6.2.0+**